zsparal/api-documentation/source/orders/overview.rst

 #.
 A customer on your webshop decides to checkout.

 #.
-For every order in your webshop, you create an order using the :doc:`/reference/v2/orders-api/create-order`.
+For every order in your webshop, you create an order using the
+   :doc:`Create order endpoint </reference/v2/orders-api/create-order>`.

 #.
-The :ref:`Create Order API response <create-order-response>` contains the ``_links.checkout`` property.
-This is a
+The :ref:`Create order endpoint response <create-order-response>` contains the ``_links.checkout`` property.
+This is
-   link where you should redirect your customer to for checking out.
+   a link where you should redirect your customer to for checking out.

 #.
 If the checkout is successful, the order will change it's state to ``authorized`` or ``paid``, depending on the
    payment method used by your customer.